Push Providers Configuration

 • Provide a name for the push provider in the Name field.
 This name will be used in your code to configure iOS push notifications.

-• Upload the .p12 file generated in the previous step, along with the necessary Apple details.
+• Upload the .p8 key or .p12 file with the required Apple details.

 • Click Create to finalize the configuration.